What Else is Spirit & Place Doing?

 Birds of Longing: Exile and Memory

-As a community and promotional partner, Spirit & Place supported the opening reception of Birds of Longing: Exile and Memory -- an exhibition at the Indiana Interchurch Center by the New York-based fiber artist, Laurie Wohl which intertwined Muslim, Jewish, and Christian poetry and spiritual texts from the period of the Convivencia in Spain and from contemporary Middle Eastern poets.
-The Song Squad performed music composed and directed by Spirit & Place Festival Director Pam Blevins Hinkle and classical guitarist John Alvaredo.
+Spirit & Place supported the opening reception of Birds of Longing: Exile and Memory -- an exhibition at the Indiana Interchurch Center by the New York-based fiber artist, Laurie Wohl which intertwined Muslim, Jewish, and Christian poetry and spiritual texts from the period of the Convivencia in Spain and from contemporary Middle Eastern poets.

 28th Joseph T. Taylor Symposium: It’s not foreign.
 It’s U.S.

-This year's symposium explored how, as a nation of immigrants, the U.S. is one of the most diverse societies in the world.
+Spirit & Place served in an advisory capacity for the Taylor Symposium which in 2017 explored how, as a nation of immigrants, the U.S. is one of the most diverse societies in the world.
 Yet, history and modern times are rife with examples of cultural misunderstandings that stand in the way of a truly integrated society.
-Language is the key to overcoming moments of difficulty, facilitating the transition of new Americans, and bringing harmony to our remarkable mosaic of cultural traditions and experiences.

 Before I Die Festival